 Undergraduate, Post Graduate, Doctoral, Executive

 Bentley, Western Australia, Australia

 Sign Up Date to PRME

 Current Sharing Information on Progress Report Submission

-Core to Curtin University’s mission is its committed to lead transformative social practices that ‘transform lives and communities through education and research’.
-Curtin’s approach to ethics, responsibility and sustainability is predicated on community-based collaboration where staff, students and external stakeholders work together to accomplish a shared vision.
-The Curtin Business School values, supported by its mission, fully align with those of the University.
+A commitment to leading transformative social practices is core to Curtin’s mission to ‘transform lives and communities through education and research’.
+Curtin’s approach to ethics, responsibility and sustainability is predicated on community-based collaboration, where staff, students and external stakeholders work together to accomplish a shared vision.

 Achievements Curriculum Integration in the Field of Corporate Responsibility and Sustainability

 The Sustainability in Business Council was established within the Faculty of Business and Law in early 2018, with the aim to inspire and champion responsible management education, research and thought leadership across the Faculty.
 The Council meets at least three times a year, bringing together a cross-section of staff interested in corporate social responsibility to provide research-based advocacy and evidence-based actions on sustainability related issues relevant to the Faculty and beyond.

 In delivering on its Ethics, Responsibility and Sustainability Statement of Principles, the Faculty of Business and Law is in the process of auditing the inclusion of relevant topics in learning materials and assessments as part of its course review process.
 To date, 91% of courses have been assessed as including and measuring attainment of PRME-relevant capabilities.
 The target is to complete this assessment in 2019 and implement course changes through the Curriculum Analysis, Review and Renewal process to ensure 100% of courses have an appropriate level of coverage.